fz172/fanfly/_posts/2025-09-21-right-rear-window.md

 Then applied the sika activator, primer and glue, and placed the window to its final position and secured with wingnut clecos.

+After a day or so, I removed the wingnut and filled in the groove between the window edge and canopy frame with more Sika 295.
+This time it's a little bit rough, I think I will need to sand it a little to make it perfectly smooth before painting.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczN-xcb1QD4gehoDlRZEoTPyhia8kMK8t37-Qx44DOlwae4oBLFb9QIy8Y8GHtaqtq58P7ZCOQpInjEr0ol1d5xKDbeqScNCoKWbi-YEl7Lj9cxctr87CJDFBFXi7i2_hJLQGwT3gpbEg_YEE57o5uWlew=w1159-h873-s-no-gm?authuser=0)
 _Secured before gluing_